renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 |The TN for this check is 75 — her 50 ranks in *Search* plus her linked aptitude of 25.
 |
 |Aryn's player rolls a 26, so Aryn gets a *basic success*; the GM decides that she does track the bear down, but it takes her most of the day.
-|

 ### Simple Checks

-A **simple check** is used when success can be assumed, but it might still matter how well a character does (for example, if you need to know how well a character does, or how long they take); this might be the case if a character can simply make an attempt over and over again until they succeed, for example.
+A **simple check** is used when success can be assumed, but it might still matter how well a character does.
+This might be the case if you need to know how long a character takes to do something, or if their results are particularly impressive.
+Alternatively, it might also be the case if a character cans simply try again and again until they succeed.

 *Simple checks* work the same way normal checks do, except the character is always assumed to succeed.
-If the character rolls at-or-below their TN, then they *excel*—they've achieved what they where trying to do, and done a great job of it\!
+If the character rolls at-or-below their TN, then they *excel* — they've achieved what they where trying to do, and done a great job of it\!
-If they character rolls more than their target, then they *stumble*—they've still achieved their objective, but they didn't do particularly well, possibly having to try several times, or having to work exceptionally slowly, or making several embarrassing mistakes, or producing a slightly-flawed-but-still-usable result.
+If they character rolls more than their target, then they *stumble* — they've still achieved their objective, but they didn't do particularly well, possibly having to try several times, or having to work exceptionally slowly, or making several embarrassing mistakes, or producing a slightly-flawed-but-still-usable result.

 *Simple checks* can never be *exceptional* or *critical*.

 ### Opposed Checks

-**Opposed checks** are used — as the name implies — when two characters are competing against each other; one character will *win*, and the other will *loose*.
+**Opposed checks** are used — as the name implies — when two characters are competing against each other; one character will *win*, and the other will *lose*.

 To make an *opposed check*, each character makes a (separate) check: